Oo Antava Oo Oo Antava: Impact

 The song received positive reception from audiences, praising the music, vocal and choreography.
 The hook step, performed by Samantha, went viral on social media.
 Indian cricketer Virat Kohli danced to the song.
 Alia Bhatt praised the song.
 Sanya Malhotra danced to the song.
 Likewise, there were many short videos performing to the music and recreating dance sequences.
 Dutch singer Emma Heesters performed a cover of the song which was released on 19 February 2022.
 Tamannaah Bhatia performed to the song at the opening ceremony of 2023 Indian Premier League.
 Composer Devi Sri Prasad announced the Oo Antava concert tour banking on the success of the song.

 During the 24th IIFA Awards, held in Abu Dhabi in September 2024, hosts Shah Rukh Khan and Vicky Kaushal danced to the song.
 In the same event, Janhvi Kapoor had a dance performance, including the "Oo Antava Oo Oo Antava" song.

 Controversy

 In December 2021, a lawsuit was filed at a court in Andhra Pradesh against the song by a certain men's association.
 According to them, the song portrayed men as casanovas and eve teasers as its lyrics seemingly mock the male gaze.
 They also asked for a ban on the song.
 Allu Arjun replied to the controversy that, "It's true.
 Whatever is written in the song is true."

+In 2025, Devi Sri Prasad alleged that Turkish singer Atiye's song "Anlayana" is a copy of Oo Antava.
+Fans pointed out identical melodies, tempo, and rhythmic patterns between the two songs.
+While disappointed by the lack of credit, Prasad expressed pride in Telugu music's global reach and is contemplating legal steps against Atiye.